mohamed-aziz/issat-timetable/readme.md

 ## Web API

+**Note:** I no longer operate http://uspace.aziz.tn/ so just run your own server, you need redis installed.

 I wrote a web API for people to use in their projects, it's up [here](http://uspace.aziz.tn/issatso/) you can use it for free though I don't guarantee the stability of the server.